Skip to main content

 The outside, or male, condom is what most people think of and are familiar with when it comes to condoms: they are worn by a person with a penis (or facsimilie), rolled unto the penis before any genital contact, held in place by a ring at the base, and removed and disposed when genital intercourse is finished.
 The inside, or "female," condom is worn by the receptive partner, and the other partner inserts their body part into it during intercourse: the receptive partner inserts the condom into their vagina (or anus: female condoms, like male condoms, can also be used for anal intercourse), and then their partner inserts the penis into it during intercourse.
 After intercourse is through, a partner will remove the condom carefully.

 For pregnancy prevention, condoms made of latex, polyurethane (great for those with latex allergies) or lambskin are all effective.
-However, lambskin condoms do not offer any protection against STIs, so they're not advised, since there's just little sense in going without the double-duty bonus condoms provide of protection against pregnancy AND infections, and let's face it, even if you're not a vegetarian, there's something not-so-appealing about covering your genitals with lamb intestines when you don't have to.
+However, lambskin condoms do not offer any protection against STIs, so they're not advised, since there's just little sense in going without the double-duty bonus condoms provide of protection against pregnancy AND infections, and let's face it, even if you're not vegetarian, there's something less than ideal about covering your genitals with lamb intestines when you don't have to.
 The inside condom is made of polyurethane or nitrile: it is a non-latex condom.

 Because condoms are a barrier method, they are suitable for anyone who can't or doesn't want to use hormonal methods of birth control.
 Condoms are inexpensive, easy to use, and easy to find.
 They're also one of but three methods of birth control -- the other two being vasectomy and abstaining from intercourse -- which people with penises can use on their own, and a way those sexual partners can really share responsibility for birth control.